 Low adaptive potential of juvenile growth and bleaching

 Juvenile growth was much less heritable relative to adult growth, while bleaching was less heritable in juveniles relative to both larvae and adults, highlighting the differential adaptive potential of coral life stage to selection for some trait types.
-This reduced heritability may be the result of previous strong stabilizing selection on growth and bleaching traits in juveniles, thus driving reduced additive genetic variance through the fixation of alleles and resulting in lower heritabilities compared to other traits (Fisher 1930; Teplitsky et al. 2009).
+This reduced bleaching heritability from larvae to juveniles may be the result of previous strong stabilizing selection on growth and bleaching traits in juveniles, thus driving reduced additive genetic variance through the fixation of alleles and resulting in lower heritabilities compared to other traits (Fisher 1930; Teplitsky et al. 2009).
 Indeed, bleaching events likely represent a strong selective pressure for juvenile corals (Dajka et al. 2019; Hughes et al. 2019).
-Similarly, juvenile growth can determine long-term survivorship, with reductions in growth resulting in increased mortality due to overgrowth competition and size-dependent predation (Vermeij and Sandin 2008; Doropoulos et al. 2012; Madin et al. 2014).
+Similarly, reductions in growth may result in increased mortality due to overgrowth competition and size-dependent predation (Vermeij and Sandin 2008; Doropoulos et al. 2012; Madin et al. 2014).
+There is also evidence that increases in additive genetic variance (VA) may occur via mutation accumulation across an organism’s lifetime (Wilson et al. 2008b).
+Moreover, reduced importance of local environment with age can result in reduced relative total variation, VP (e.g., the Wilson effect, Bouchard Jr. 2013).
+Both of these processes can therefore result in older life stages having higher heritability estimates.
+However, making the distinction between these processes requires examining changes in VA and VP across an organism’s lifetime, which no coral studies have done to date.

 Increased disturbances related to anthropogenic climate change are likely to select for different species traits and communities (Herben et al. 2018; Pratchett et al. 2020), but little is known regarding selection on life stages within the same trait.
 With increased frequency of bleaching events resulting in more free space being made available to coral recruits, the adaptive potential of juvenile coral growth rates may determine which corals become predominant in future communities.
-However, negative trade-offs between bleaching and growth have been observed for coral symbionts (Little et al. 2004; Berkelmans and Van Oppen 2006; Cunning et al. 2015) and juvenile coral hosts (Kenkel et al. 2015; Morikawa and Palumbi 2019), such that more thermally-specialized holobionts may exhibit reduced growth rates in ambient conditions.
+However, negative trade-offs between bleaching and growth have been observed for coral symbionts (Little et al. 2004; Berkelmans and Van Oppen 2006; Cunning et al. 2015) and juvenile coral hosts (Kenkel et al. 2015a; Morikawa and Palumbi 2019), such that more thermally-specialized holobionts may exhibit reduced growth rates in ambient conditions.
 If these phenotypic trade-offs are genetically based, the genetic correlation between the two may constrain their evolution to climate change and thus would explain why the estimated heritabilities for juvenile bleaching and growth are lower compared to other life stages.
 More study of genetic correlations in juveniles is required to understand how juveniles are likely to respond to selection due to climate change; however, one laboratory selection experiment on adult fragments from Acropora millepora did find a significant positive genetic correlation (rg = 0.19) between bleaching and growth (Wright et al. 2019).
 With increased study of narrow-sense heritabilities and especially genetic correlations among traits and at different life stages, the constraints on corals’ responses to environmental change will come into sharper focus.